 Synthetic Environments [SE]

-Description: Synthetic environments contain collections of moving objects, which themselves may be composed of connected and articulated parts, in an animation or simulation environement that contains a fixed background of air, land, water, vegetation, built objects, and other non-moving elements.
-The assembly is animated in time to provide a visualization or analytical results of the evolving state of the modelled environment.
-Synthetic environments support training, rehearsal, and archive of activities and events.
+Description: Synthetic environments contain collections of moving objects, which themselves may be composed of connected and articulated parts, in an animation or simulation environment that contains a fixed background of air, land, water, vegetation, built objects, and other non-moving elements.
+The assembly is animated over some time period to provide visualizations or analytical results of the evolving state of the modelled environment.
+Synthetic environments support training, rehearsal, and archival of activities and events.
 The location and orientation of the movable elements of a scene are the key data controlling animation of in a synthetic environment.
 Since there are may be multiple possible animations consistent with observations, storage of the sequences of poses of the actors, vehicles, and implements is a direct and compact way of representing the variable aspects of the event.
 Access to one or more common reference frames through a graph of frame transformations make a coherent assembly possible